Loading...

 • You have access to detailed behavioral data.
 If you collect data on customer behavior (like browsing history or purchase patterns), behavioral segmentation would allow for more personalized targeting than demographics.

 • You’re selling high-end luxury products.
-While income is a useful demographic variable, psychographic factors like values, aspirations, and lifestyle better capture the desires of luxury consumers.
+While income is a useful demographic variable, factors like values, aspirations, and lifestyle better capture the desires of luxury consumers.

 • Your target audience shares similar behaviors, regardless of demographic factors.
-Behavioral or psychographic segmentation might offer more insight if your customers engage with your product or service based on shared behaviors rather than demographic traits.
+Behavioral segmentation might offer more insight if your customers engage with your product or service based on shared behaviors rather than demographic traits.

 • Your product or service targets specific needs or pain points.
 Segmenting by need or issue rather than traditional demographic variables would likely yield better results if you’re offering a solution to a particular problem (like a health-related product).